seanbreckenridge/dotfiles/README.md

 * [.local/scripts/supervisor](.local/scripts/supervisor) has scripts/a config file for [`supervisor`](https://github.com/Supervisor/supervisor), so I dont have to write plists or systemd scripts, and background processes work on both mac and linux.
 That uses [`bgproc`](https://github.com/seanbreckenridge/bgproc) as an anacron replacement.
 * [`ttt`](https://github.com/seanbreckenridge/ttt/) is sprinkled throughout lots of my scripts, it acts as an extension to my shell history, saving commands from `i3` `bindsym`s, or `ranger` commands.
 [Lets me `cd`](.config/zsh/cd.zsh) to one of those directories quickly using `fzf`
-* [.config/yadm](.config/yadm) includes lists of global packages for pacman/apt/brew, python, ruby, npm, dart, rust, go, elixir and bash; the zsh [update](.config/zsh/functions/update) function updates all the corresponding packages.
-Packages can be added to the `.txt` files manually, and then `yadm bootstrap` can be run repeatedly to make sure everything is installed
+* [.config/yadm](.config/yadm) includes lists of global packages to install for pacman/apt/brew, python, ruby, npm, dart, rust, go, elixir and bash
 * [.config/shortcuts.toml](.config/shortcuts.toml) - describes basic shell scripts that are created by [shortcuts](https://github.com/seanbreckenridge/shortcuts)
 * [.local/scripts/generic](.local/scripts/generic) - lots of my scripts; e.g.
   * media related, [mduration](.local/scripts/generic/mduration) to get media length, [gifme](.local/scripts/generic/gifme) to convert video to gifs, lots of audio/video format conversion scripts